Jebonn/Active-Directory-Lab/README.md

 > ![VMWare Installation Steps](/images/1.png)
 ## 3. Create two Virtual Machines
 1. After installing VMWare Workstation, run the program.
-2. Click "Create a New Virtual Machine".
-3. Choose the "Typical (recommended)" option.
+2. Click "Create a New Virtual Machine" and choose the "Typical (recommended)" option.
-4. Choose the "I will install the operating system later." option.
+3. Choose the "I will install the operating system later." option.
-5. Select Microsoft Windows and select Windows Server 2022.
+4. Select Microsoft Windows and select Windows Server 2022.
-6. The name and location of the VM can be left as is.
+5. The name and location of the VM can be left as is.
-7. Use 32 GB for the disk size (Microsoft recommends 32 GB as the minimum).
+6. Use 32 GB for the disk size (Microsoft recommends 32 GB as the minimum).
-8. A minimum of **2 GB of memory and 2 CPU cores** should be chosen.
+7. A minimum of **2 GB of memory and 2 CPU cores** should be chosen.
 Click "Finish" to create the VM.
-9. Once the first VM has been made, create the second VM by clicking on the "Home" tab and repeat steps 2 - 4.
+8. Once the first VM has been made, create the second VM by clicking on the "Home" tab and repeat steps 2 - 4.
-10. This time, choose Windows 11 x64 instead of Windows Server.
+9. This time, choose Windows 11 x64 instead of Windows Server.
-11. The name and location of the Windows 11 VM can be left as is.
+10. The name and location of the Windows 11 VM can be left as is.
-12. The OS requires a password for encryption.
-Create or generate a password.
+11. The OS requires a password that will be used for encrpytion.
+Create a password and keep it somewhere safe.
-13. Use 64 GB for the disk size (Microsoft recommends 64 GB as the minimum).
+12. Use 64 GB for the disk size (Microsoft recommends 64 GB as the minimum).
-14. A minimum of **4 GB of memory and 2 CPU cores** should be chosen.
+13. A minimum of **4 GB of memory and 2 CPU cores** should be chosen.
 Click "Finish" to create the VM.

 ## 4. Install Windows Server 2022
 1. After creating the two VMs, select the Windows Server VM and click on "Edit virtual machine settings".